 Geneticists, anthropologists, developmental psychologists, sociologists, endocrinologists, neuroscientists, medical researchers into gender, and twin study researchers are in broad agreement about the role of genetics in homosexuality.
 Genes don’t make you do it.
 There is no genetic determinism, and genetic influence at most is minor.
 Individualistic reactions to random factors are very important.

-If a girl becomes pregnant at age fifteen, we could argue that she is genetically predisposed to.
-We could say that in her culture, her genes gave her the kind of face and figure that send male hormones into orbit and bring her under a level of pressure that she is unable to resist.
-But that’s about the strength of the genetic influence.
-There are a huge number of environmental factors that could also have brought the pregnancy about, from cancellation of the basketball game she was going to watch with a girlfriend, permission to use Dad’s car, her boyfriend’s company, the movie they had just viewed together, and failure to use a contraceptive, to big environmental factors like personal values systems, peer group pressure, and an emotionally distant father.
+Those who say homosexuality is genetically influenced are correct, but only to about the degree in the following example: If a girl becomes pregnant at age fifteen, we could argue that she is genetically predisposed to.
+Her genes are mainly responsible for the kind of face and figure she has.
+And that’s about the strength of the genetic influence.
+But in her cultural environment she sends male hormones into orbit and comes under a level of pressure she is unable to resist.
+There are a large number of environmental factors that may have brought the pregnancy about: cancellation of the basketball game she was going to watch with a girlfriend, permission to use the framily car, her boyfriend’s company, the movie they had just viewed together, and failure to use a contraceptive, to big environmental factors like personal values systems, peer group pressure, and an emotionally distant father.

 Is this consensus likely to change?
 Might some major biological link be discovered which could change everything?